What is Alternative Minimum Tax (AMT) Credit?

 • We disregard the 3.8% net investment income tax to simplify the tax rate at 20% for LTCG.

-The valuation spread at the time of exercise is $5 per share (FMV – Exercise Price).
+The valuation spread at the time of exercise is $5 per share (FMV – Strike Price).
 This results in $500,000 of AMT Income while regular tax income is $0 because ISO exercises are not subject to regular tax.
 So in the tax year of the ISO exercise, $140,000 of AMT tax will be due using the AMT rate of 28%.
-Paying this tax also raises the AMT Tax Cost Basis to $600,000 (100,000 x $6 FMV) whereas the regular tax cost basis remains at the exercise cost of $100,000 (100,000 x $1 Exercise Price).
+Paying this tax also raises the AMT Tax Cost Basis to $600,000 (100,000 x $6 FMV) whereas the regular tax cost basis remains at the exercise cost of $100,000 (100,000 x $1 Strike Price).
 This also results in $140,000 in AMT credit to be utilized in tax year when this tax payer’s regular tax is higher than AMT.
 In this example, we assume that will take place in the year of the sale.

 Scenario #1 Sale Price = FMV #2 Sale Price > FMV #3 Sale Price < FMV #4 Sale Price < Exercise Price